 Painting demonstrations of his work have been conducted for Andy Warhol, Vice-President Al Gore and the Emperor & Empress of Japan.
 He received the Torchlight Association’s annual award in Taipei, Taiwan in 1995 and delivered keynote addresses to Rotary International and VSA arts.
 Most recently, he was awarded a fellowship to be Artist-in-Residence at the Vermont Studio Center.

 Brom and his wife Anne’ live in Seattle’s Magnolia neighborhood.
-They are active in their church and have been married nearly 30 years.
+They are active in their church and have been married 30 years.
 They have journeyed the world together.
-Brom has worked as staff receptionist at the Burke Museum of Natural History & Culture since 1984.
-His website www.bromwikstrom.com has been active since 1997 and his Wikipedia page can be accessed at https://en.wikipedia.org/wiki/Brom_Wikstrom
+Brom worked as staff receptionist at the Burke Museum of Natural History & Culture from 1984 to 2020.
+His website www.bromwikstrom.com has been active since 1994 and his Wikipedia page can be accessed at https://en.wikipedia.org/wiki/Brom_Wikstrom